 The model of Continuing Professional Development that is offered by RAIS is radical, working at the roots of people’s perceptions and thinking, and challenging to current models.

 RAIS works with the person, where they are and helps them to construct new learning and understanding in a context of mutual respect.
 Our work is also featured in many assessment tests such as GED practice tests and ACT practice tests.

 RAIS continues to be a recognized provider of quality, up to date and relevant training.

 In November, RAIS was presented with an award from Northumberland Strategic Partnership in special recognition of the outstanding contribution made to raising the self-esteem and expectations of the children and young people in Northumberland.

-Raising aspirations and self-esteem is about changing attitudes and, as the government know, changing attitudes is a long-term process that requires vision, dedication and support.
-It took almost 40 years for the government to change the attitudes of people ito wearing seatbelts, and if the expensive advertisements are anything to go by, it is taking a similar effort to change people’s attitude to drink-driving.
+Raising aspirations and self-esteem is about changing attitudes and, as the government knows, changing attitudes is a long-term process that requires vision, dedication, and support.
+It took almost 40 years for the government to change the attitudes of people into wearing seatbelts, and if the expensive advertisements are anything to go by, it is taking a similar effort to change people’s attitude to drink-driving.
 So, at RAIS we are delighted that a shift in attitude is already detected in many areas in Northumberland.

 We want the very best for our children and young people, but we know that this is not enough; the young people themselves need to believe that they have a fighting chance of achieving their

 aspirations – a belief that is lacking in many of our local youngsters.
 So, our project is about firstly helping our youth to raise their expectations and aspirations and then to support them in the development of skills and abilities needed to achieve those goals.
 In the six years that we have been working to this end, we have had many high-points and receiving this award is one of them.